-Declaration to the effect that the account opener is not the borrower of other banks:
+- Declaration to the effect that the account opener is not the borrower of other banks:

 When a new current account is to be opened, banks insist for a ‘declaration’ from the opener of the account, to the effect that the account holder does not enjoy credit facility with any other bank.
 If the account opener enjoys credit facilities from other bank/s, they are required to produce ‘No-Objection Certificate’ from their lending bank(s).
 It is binding on all the Banks to follow the above discipline.
-RBI would make the concerned bank liable for penalty under Banking Regulation Act 1949, if the bank which fails to comply above condition.
-However banks may open current accounts of prospective customers, if they do not receive any response for their notice from the existing bankers of the customer, after a minimum waiting period of a fortnight.
-If a response is received within a fortnight, the account opening bank should assess the situation with reference to information provided on the prospective customer and there is no need to solicit a formal no objection.
-In case of a prospective customer who is a corporate or large borrower enjoying credit facilities from more than one bank, the banks should exercise due diligence and inform the consortium leader, if under consortium, and the concerned banks, if under multiple banking arrangement.
+RBI would make the concerned bank liable for penalty under Banking Regulation Act 1949 if the bank which fails to comply above condition.
+However, banks may open current accounts of prospective customers, if they do not receive any response for their notice from the existing bankers of the customer, after a minimum waiting period of a fortnight.
+If a response is received within a fortnight, the account opening bank should assess the situation with reference to information provided to the prospective customer and there is no need to solicit a formal no objection.
+In the case of a prospective customer who is a corporate or large borrower enjoying credit facilities from more than one bank, the banks should exercise due diligence and inform the consortium leader, if under consortium, and the concerned banks, if under multiple banking arrangements.

-New directives to Banks for opening Current Accounts
+2. New directives to Banks for opening Current Accounts

-Photographs of depositors:
+3. Photographs of depositors

-Photographs of all the persons who are authorised to operate the accounts shall submit two copies of latest photographs for the bank’s record.
+Photographs of all the persons who are authorized to operate the accounts shall submit two copies of latest photographs for the bank’s record.
 Photocopies of driving license/passport containing photographs cannot be substituted in place of photographs.
 Accounts opened by other banks, Local Authorities and Government Departments (excluding public sector undertakings or quasi-Government bodies) are exempted from the requirement of photographs.

-Signature on account opening forms and specimen signature sheet :
+5. Signature on account opening forms and specimen signature sheet